Andrew Walker (murderer)

 Andrew Walker (1953/1954 – 3 September 2021) was a British Army corporal in the Royal Scots who murdered three colleagues in a payroll robbery in the Pentland Hills, south of Edinburgh, in January 1985.
-After he was convicted, Walker was sentenced to 27 years imprisonment, but was released in 2011.
+After he was convicted, Walker was sentenced to life imprisonment with a minimum term of 27 years, but was released in 2011 after a stroke.

 Murders

 On 17 January 1985, retired Major David Cunningham, 56, Staff Sergeant Terence Hosker, 39, Royal Army Pay Corps and Private John Thomson, 25, of the Kings Own Scottish Borderers picked up a £19,000 payroll from a Penicuik bank to take to the Glencorse Barracks in Penicuik, Midlothian where all were stationed.

+Corporal Andrew Walker, age 30 and deep in debt, flagged down the Land Rover that was to carry the payroll and asked for a lift; he was picked up as he was known to the three men collecting the payroll.
+A witness at the bank recalled that there had been four, not three, men in the vehicle.

-According to the prosecution at his trial, Corporal Andrew Walker, age 30, armed with a submachine gun that he had signed out from the armoury, forced the trio to drive away from the bank.
-He shot SSgt.
-Hosker in the chest when he was tackled.
-Telling Private Thomson to drive along a quiet track to a reservoir, he shot Major Cunningham through the head.
+According to the prosecution at his trial, Walker, armed with a Sterling submachine gun that he had signed out from the armoury, forced the trio to drive away from the bank.
+He shot Hosker in the chest when he was tackled.
+Telling Private Thomson to drive along a quiet track to a reservoir, he shot Cunningham through the head.
 Thomson was then forced to unload the bodies of his colleagues before being shot himself in the head and abdomen.
 The money was never recovered and is thought to be buried in the hills.

-Walker left several clues in the deep snow and was arrested after a three-day manhunt.
+Walker was presumably intending to drive back to the barracks before he was missed, and return the weapon, but the Land Rover skidded into a ditch and his movements were under scrutiny by the time he was able to get back.
+He returned the gun, and went absent without leave for three days, then returned, denying any knowledge of the murders.
+Ballistic and other evidence was found, and Walker was arrested.